Professional Licensure and Certification Disclosures

 There is no exam required for the state license.

-Students who complete the Clark College Phlebotomy Program can gain employment in most other states without obtaining an additional license, with the exception of California, Nevada, and Louisiana.
+Students who complete the Clark College Phlebotomy Program can gain employment in the following states without obtaining an additional license:

 California: Students who complete the Clark College phlebotomy program are not eligible to obtain a phlebotomy state license from California because they require completion of a PHLE program that's been accredited by CA.